Nu Puppis

 Nu Puppis is located within 1° of the precession circle of the southern celestial pole.
 From around 13300 BCE, it would have been the nearest bright star to the SCP and thus the south pole star, succeeding Sigma Puppis.
 The SCP would make the closest approach to this star around 12330 BCE and then gradually move towards Eta Columbae, which would succeed Nu Puppis as the south pole star at around 11650 BCE.

 Among the Kendayan people of West Kalimantan province, Indonesia, this star is known as Pipit.
+This name refers to the bird of the same name, known as the "rice thief".
 The IAU Working Group on Star Names approved the name Pipit for this star on 25 August 2024 and it is now so entered in the IAU Catalog of Star Names.